What is OwlThon?

 OwlThon is the movement sweeping the campus at Florida Atlantic University.
 We raise funds and awareness year-round for our local Children’s Miracle Network Hospital, UF Health Shands Children’s Hospital.
 We come together as Owls to support all of the kids being treated at Shands.
 We are more than a movement, we are a family.
 We are part of the Miracle Network Dance Marathon family of over 400 college and high school programs standing and raising money for their local CMN Hospital.
 If you are looking to be a miracle maker and to become a part of something that is better than yourself, OwlThon is the place for you!
 Join the movement, join our family.

 To sign up for OwlThon, visit here.
 You will be asked to sign up as a dancer or a fundraiser and whether you would like to create a team or join an existing one.
 The difference between a dancer and a fundraiser is described below.

 What is the difference between a dancer and a fundraiser?

-A dancer is someone who will be attending the 13.1 hour event in March 2020.
-As a dancer you must raise $110 before the event.
-During the event you will be given an event t-shirt, food, and get to enjoy all the entertainment we have planned.
+A dancer is someone who will be attending the 13.1 hour event in Spring 2023.
+As a dancer, you must raise $110 before the event.
+During the event, you will be given an event t-shirt, food, and get to enjoy all the entertainment we have planned.